 An emergency is an event that threatens the life or safety of our students.
 For Earlham, this includes a tornado, fire, gas leak, infectious disease, chemical spill or violent person on campus.
-In response to an emergency, students are alerted through the EarlhamURGENCY Network, a system that sends e-mails, voice messages, text messages and TTY/TDD.
+In response to an emergency, students are alerted through our Emergency Notification System, a network that sends emails, voice messages, text messages and TTY/TDD.

 A crisis is an event that, while upsetting, does not threaten the life or safety of others.
 Examples of crises include a snow closing, destruction of campus property or the passing of a community member.
 In the aftermath of a crisis, the College's counseling services, religious life and residence life offices work together to provide counseling, comfort and support to members of the campus community, often for several days.